aisingapore/TagUI/README.md

 click (720,500)
 ```

-To get started, see this [installation guide](https://tagui.readthedocs.io/en/latest/setup.html).
-Join the community or ask any questions at [our Telegram chat group](https://t.me/rpa_chat).

 ### Do RPA with Microsoft Word

 You can use TagUI [MS Office Plug-ins](https://github.com/kelaberetiv/TagUI/tree/master/src/office) ([video demo](https://www.linkedin.com/posts/kensoh_rpa-tagui-activity-6775824220200017920-bxhA)) to easily create and deploy Word doc as RPA robots, and set up RPA data parameters using Excel.
 See below preview of upcoming MS Word Plug-in v3 - there will be a toolbar to add steps and a snapshot button to create image snapshots for computer vision RPA.
 You can also run TagUI easily on your phone web browser using [Google's free cloud](https://github.com/kelaberetiv/TagUI/issues/913).
 VS Code users can install this [TagUI language extension](https://www.linkedin.com/posts/kensoh_hi-vs-code-folks-who-love-rpa-now-you-can-activity-6805445134034042880--PWT).